wasmCloud/wasmcloud.com/blog/webassembly_interaction_patterns.md

 the request/response nature of the interaction.

 Commands can be anything from a simple request to add two numbers together to a complex request to perform object recognition on an image frame.
-The mechanics of getting this command into a WebAssembly module and getting the response back usually involves building the module to target **WASI** and accepting a single command input over **stdin** and delivering the response via **stdout**.
+The mechanics of getting this command into a WebAssembly module and getting the response back usually involves building the module to target **WASI**, accepting a single command input over **stdin** and delivering the response via **stdout**.

 The primary appeal of this pattern is simplicity and availability.
 Even languages that struggle to produce freestanding WebAssembly modules (e.g. targeting `wasm32-unknown-unknown`) can often produce `wasm32-wasi` modules.
-Accepting data via **stdin** means that the WASI plumbing is taking care of marshaling the data through linear memory and the developer doesn't have to do that manually.
+Accepting data via **stdin** means that the WASI plumbing takes care of marshaling the data through linear memory and the developer doesn't have to do that manually.
 Returning the result is a simple matter of writing to **stdout**.

 The net effect on the developer is a huge boon during today's highly volatile Wasm ecosystem.
 You can write code that runs both as a regular console app and as a WASI module.
-This makes the code easy to reason about, easy to build, easy to test, and (theoretically) automatically portable to any platform that supports WASI.
+This makes the code easy to reason about, easy to build, easy to test and (theoretically) automatically portable to any platform that supports WASI.
 Sending the request to the module is a simple matter of invoking its default exported function (usually `start` or `_start`).

 Here's a few lines of Rust code that can work as easily via `cargo run` as they can as a WASI module:
 ```rust